 The 42 Miles Press Poetry Award was created in an effort to bring urgent and original voices to the poetry reading public.
 The prize is offered annually to any poet writing in English, including poets who have never published a full-length book as well as poets who have published several.
 New and Selected collections of poems are also welcome.

 Manuscripts submitted for the 42 Miles Press Poetry Award should exhibit an awareness of the contemporary “voice” in American poetry, an awareness of our moment in time as poets.
 We are excited to receive poetry that is experimental as well as work of a more formalist bent, as long as it reflects a complexity and sophistication of thought and language.
 Urgency, yes; melodrama, not so much.
 Our tastes are truly eclectic.
-(Past winners include Betsy Andrews, Carrie Oeding, Allan Peterson, Erica Bernheim, Mary Ann Samyn, Bill Razmovicz, Tracey Knapp, William Stobb, Jake Bauer, and others.
-We are also working on forthcoming titles by Claire Bateman and Bryce Berkowitz.
+(Past winners include Betsy Andrews, Carrie Oeding, Allan Peterson, Erica Bernheim, Mary Ann Samyn, Bill Razmovicz, Tracey Knapp, William Stobb, Jake Bauer, Bryce Berkowitz, and others.

 The winning poet will receive $1,000, publication of their book, and 50 author copies.
 The winner will also be invited to give a reading at Indiana University South Bend as part of the release of the book.
 The final selection will be made by the Series Editor.
 Current or former students or employees of Indiana University South Bend, as well as friends of the Series Editor, are not eligible for the prize.

-Winners will be announced via our website in the summer/fall of 2022.
+Winners will be announced via our website in late fall of 2024.
 We will also announce the winner in major magazines such as Poets & Writers.

 Buy three of our titles for $20.
 Free shipping.
 See full list of titles with descriptions here or below.